bloch-elkouby-lab/website/events/index.md

 {% include section.html %}
 <p>
   {% capture text %}
-  Between November 8th and 11th, 2025, Dr. Sarah Bloch-Elkouby will be presenting at the IASR/AFSP International Summit on Suicide Research in Boston, Massachusetts.
+  Between November 8th and 11th, 2025, Dr. Sarah Bloch-Elkouby will chair the symposium at the IASR/AFSP International Summit on Suicide Research in Boston, Massachusetts.
 This global summit aims to unite leading researchers in suicide prevention and foster innovative, interdisciplinary collaborations.

-  Dr. Bloch-Elkouby will chair the symposium titled:
+  **Title:**

-  _“Revolutionizing Suicide Risk Assessment and Training with AI: Insights from Virtual Human Interactions and Natural Language Processing Cutting-Edge Studies.”_
+    _Revolutionizing Suicide Risk Assessment and Training with AI: Insights from Virtual Human Interactions and Natural Language Processing Cutting-Edge Studies._

-  Details of the presentation will be provide on this website once finalized.
-Please stay tuned for more updates!
+  The exact session time is to be determined by the Summit Organizers.

   {% endcapture %}